 The Hanford SMA network consists of five free-field SMA sites (see Figure 2.1) (Table 2.4).
-There is one free-field SMA located in each of the 200-East and 200-West Areas, 200 Separations Areas, one adjacent to the K Basins in the 100-K Area, one adjacent to the 400 Area where the Fast Flux Test Reactor is located, and one at the south end of the 300 Area.
+There is one free-field SMA located in each of the 200 Separations Areas, one adjacent to the K Basins in the 100-K Area, one adjacent to the 400 Area where the Fast Flux Test Reactor is located, and one at the south end of the 300 Area.
 With the termination of the Fast Flux Test Reactor and draining of the liquid sodium coolant taking place now, we are making plans to terminate this site and move the instrument to a new location.

 The instrumentation locations were chosen based on two criteria (Moore and Reidel 1996): 1) instruments should be located in areas having the highest densities of people and 2) instruments should be located in areas having hazardous facilities.
-Some of the highest concentrations of employees at Hanford are in the 200 East and West Areas, 100-K Area, the Fast Flux Test Facility (400 Area), and the 300 Area.
-The 200 Areas are where high-level radioactive waste from past processing of fuel rods is stored in
+Some of the highest concentrations of employees at Hanford are 200 East and West Areas, 100-K Area, the Fast Flux Test Facility (400 Area), and the 300 Areas.
+The 200 Areas are where high-level radioactive waste from past processing of fuel rods is stored in single-shell and double-shell tanks.
+In addition, the Canister Storage Facility that holds encapsulated spent fuel rods is in 200 East Area and the new vitrification plant is being constructed in 200 East Area.
+The 100-K Area contains the K Basins where spent fuel rods from the N Reactor are stored prior to encapsulation.
+The Cold Vacuum Drying Facility, located in the 100-K Area, is used to encapsulate spent fuel rods from the K Basins prior to shipment to the Canister Storage Building in 200 East Area.